kraken-hpc/kraken/examples/vbox/README.md

 ## How to use your own fork/branch

 For testing purposes, it can be nice to use your own fork & branch of kraken.
 You can easily do this by changing the host vars `kr_repo` and `kr_repo_version` in `kraken.yml`.  `kr_repo` should be the full URL for the repo (e.g. https://github.com/hpc/kraken.git).  `kr_repo_version` can be any branch or tag name.  `kr_repo_version` must be provided, even if it is "master".

+## Using custom kraken-build args

+You can add custom arguments to `kraken-build` by setting `kr_build_args` in `kraken.yml`.
+You should avoid changing `-dir` and `-config`, as the ansible role expects to set these.

+The following args may be particularly helpful:

+- `-pprof` - build kraken with pprof support
+- `-race` - build kraken with the race detection

 ## How to add things to the image